-Recently Issued Accounting Pronouncement - In March 2016, the FASB issued ASU 2016-09, Compensation - Stock Compensation (Topic 718.)
+Recently Adopted Accounting Pronouncements - In March 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-09, Compensation - Stock Compensation (Topic 718.)
 The guidance seeks to simplify the accounting for share-based compensation.
 The new standard requires all excess tax benefits and reductions from differences between the deduction for tax purposes and the compensation cost recorded for financial reporting purposes be recognized as income tax expense or benefit in the Statement of Operations and not recognized as additional paid-in capital.
 The new standard also requires all excess tax benefits and deficiencies to be classified as operating activity included with income tax cash flows.
 Ring adopted this ASU as of January 1, 2017.
-For recording periods following adoption, Ring will make certain income tax presentation changes, most notably prospectively presenting excess tax benefits as income tax expense in the statements of operations and as operating cash flows in the statements of cash flows.
-The adoption of this guidance will not have a material impact on the Company's statement of cash flows.
+The Company used the modified retrospective method to account for unrecognized excess tax benefits from prior periods, resulting in an adjustment to our beginning balances of Deferred Income Taxes and Retained Loss of \$1,596,463.
+The Company will use the prospective method to account for current period and future excess tax benefit.
+For the year ended December 31, 2017, this resulted in a decrease of \$49,896 to our income tax provision.
+The Company has also elected to continue to estimate the amount of expected forfeitures when calculating share-based compensation, instead of accounting for forfeitures as they occur.

-In August 2016, the FASB issued Accounting Standards Update (ASU) 2016-15, Statement of Cash Flows (Topic 230).
+Recent Accounting Pronouncements - In August 2016, the FASB issued Accounting Standards Update (ASU) 2016-15, Statement of Cash Flows (Topic 230).
 ASU 2016-15 seeks to reduce the existing diversity in practice in how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 This update is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years, with early adoption permitted.
 The adoption of this guidance will not have a material impact on the Company's statement of cash flows.

 In February 2016, FASB issued ASU No. 2016-02, Leases (Topic 841).
 For lessees, the amendments in this update require that for all leases not considered to be short term, a company recognize both a lease liability and right-of-use asset on its balance sheet, representing the obligation to make payments and the right to use or control the use of a specified asset for the lease term.
 The amendments in this update are effective for annual periods beginning after December 15, 2018.
-Upon adoption the Company will begin reflect long-term future lease payments as both an asset and a liability on its balance sheet.
+Upon adoption the Company will begin reflecting long-term future lease payments as both an asset and a liability on its balance sheet.
 The adoption of this guidance will not have a material impact on the Company's financial statements.